raceconditionrunning/raceconditionrunning.github.io/README.md

       * track `desc`

 5. Run `./_bin/gpx-inplace-fixup.sh routes/_gpx/recently-added-route.gpx` to add elevation data to the route.
 Make sure you have python installed since this script invokes other python scripts.
+    * Running the script with `--wait SECONDS` may be helpful if the API frequently times out.

 6. Follow the instructions for `Building and Developing Locally`.
 Then run `make serve` to check that it works locally and the site looks right.